 User data, if available, may be sent in this transmission in addition to the messages above which shall be sent.

 L.4.9.
 Controlling Invitations

-The token indicates which node is next due to make an invitation.
 This section specifies the algorithm for the node to determine whether or not to issue an invitation and setting the next inviter